census-instrumentation/opencensus-python/contrib/opencensus-ext-azure/README.rst

 .. _Azure Monitor: https://docs.microsoft.com/azure/azure-monitor/

-This example will send the span "hello" to the Azure Monitor.
+This example shows how to send a span "hello" to Azure Monitor.

 * Provision an Azure Monitor resource and get the instrumentation key, more information can be found `here <https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource>`_.
 * Put the instrumentation key in ``APPINSIGHTS_INSTRUMENTATIONKEY`` environment variable.